 Recent policy and practice changes meant to increase staff accountability have reduced the scheduling flexibility she once had.

 It’s so hard keeping up with everything that Janice has been taking very little time off.
 If she doesn’t take some vacation time soon, she’ll have to forfeit it.
-She doesn’t see hows she can take time off right now.
+Yet, she doesn’t see hows she can take time off right now.
 In addition to her own caseload, she’s also serving participants normally seen by a colleague who is out on maternity leave.

 These days, Janice is feeling exhausted and ineffective.
 Her rate of completed home visits is declining because she can’t find time to reschedule when families miss an appointment.
 Her once accurate and up-to-date participant records are now in bad shape.
 Last week, her supervisor threatened to put her on probation for these issues if she didn’t start showing immediate improvement.